Asana

 - Optionally, submit your app for the Asana team review.

 Asana recently introduced granular permission scopes.
-This feature is still in preview and the scopes available at the moment do not include all endpoints/actions that the Asana Toolkit needs.
+This feature is still in preview and the scopes available at the moment do not include all endpoints/actions that the Asana Servers needs.
 For those reasons, Arcade uses the “Full Permissions” scope.

 Configuring your own Asana Auth Provider in Arcade